 Combined with limbs Made from clear Tough Maple and reinforced limb tips built from white, black and white or, fiber glass to enable the usage of contemporary speedy Flight bow strings, the Bear Kodiak Magnum is among the most widely used bows made.

-So, as you can see, that the 10 hunting bows listed above represent a vast range of design from manufacturers as well as price points from the limb design that is standard .
+So, as you can see, 10 Best Recurve Bows For Hunting Reviews listed above represent a vast range of design from manufacturers as well as price points from the limb design that is standard .

 We have Listed bows using machined aluminum risers which each have their advantages and disadvantages in addition to both conventional wood risers.
 Last, you could note that they're offered in a wide assortment of draw weights.